Statistical Study of the Defect Cluster Morphology in the Primary Damage of Tungsten from Collision Cascades from Five Inter-atomic potentials: Discussion

 \section{Discussion}

-The changes in micro-structure of irradiated materials depends on both, the primary damage, and the evolution of the damage.
-The change in micro-structures occurs by defect migration and interaction with each other and with pre-existing defects like grain-boundaries, etc. From Fig.\ref{Fig2} it is seen that the number of defects from the various potentials fall generally within the same range irrespective of S or S/R for PKAs launched in 100 random directions.
-Overall these results support the conclusion from \cite{EffectZBLEDisp, TERENTYEV200665} that the choice of IAP does not majorly affect the number of defects, provided the stiffening parameters are reasonable.
-The above statement does not encompass the $MS_s$ potential from Sand et al \cite{MS} which has stiffness, S=-552 and range, R=-502 compared to the potentials explored in this work which have S within the range -137 to -230 and a S/R values in the range -95 to -177.
-The $MS_s$ potential is much stiffer than the ZBL potential and the pair interaction potentials from two DFT simulations considering the 6s and 5d orbitals as valence electrons in one case and including the 5p electrons also as valence electrons in the other (Fig.1 from \cite{MS}).
-The $MS_s$ potential however illustrates the effect of an extremely stiff pair potential on a cascade.
-It is also known that the stiffness of an IAP affects cascade properties like volume of cascade and sphericity \cite{DEBACKER2021152887,MS}. \\
+The microstructural evolution of irradiated materials depends critically on both primary damage states and subsequent defect dynamics.
+This evolution is driven by defect migration, mutual interactions, and reactions with pre-existing microstructural features (e.g., grain boundaries).
+Our analysis reveals that defect counts across potentials remain statistically consistent (Fig. 2) regardless of stiffness (S) or stiffness-range ratios (S/R) when sampled across crystallographic directions.
+This supports established conclusions \cite{EffectZBLEDisp, TERENTYEV200665} that reasonable stiffening parameters yield comparable defect counts.
+The above statement does not encompass the MS$_s$ potential from Sand et al \cite{MS} which has stiffness, S=-552 and range, R=-502 compared to the IAPs used in this study, which have S within the range -137 to -230 and a S/R values in the range -95 to -177.
+The MS$_s$ potential is much stiffer than the ZBL potential and the pair interaction potentials from two DFT simulations considering the 6s and 5d orbitals as valence electrons in one case and including the 5p electrons also as valence electrons in the other (Fig.1 from \cite{MS}).
+The MS$_s$ potential however illustrates the effect of an extremely stiff pair potential on a cascade.
+It is also known that the stiffness of an IAP affects cascade properties like volume of cascade and sphericity \cite{DEBACKER2021152887,MS}.
+For the IAP used in this study, the DND-BN and tabGAP potential have around 50 $\%$ higher values for S (table.\ref{Table_2}) and this affects some of the results as discussed below. \\

-The various IAP agree on the number of defects created, but not on the fraction of defects in clusters.
-It is seen from Fig.\ref{Fig3}that the fraction of defects in clusters vary by as much as 20-40 \% depending on the IAP chosen as has been observed by other researchers \cite{DEBACKER2021152887}.
-They also show similar basic classes of defect clusters which have been classified based on thier orientation and morphology \cite{BhardwajClassify}, but the fraction of clusters in the various classes are different as is seen from Fig.\ref{Fig7} and Fig.\ref{Fig8}.
-The results for the fraction of defects in clusters shown in Fig.\ref{Fig3}, fraction and sizes of defect clusters in various morphologies do not show a dependence on S or S/R for the range of S and S/R explored in this work. \\